-In addition to public meetings, the Town consults with public housing and health service providers regularly.
-Outreach include meetings, phone calls, and web-based outreach such as email correspondence, website posting, and social media.
-Facilitated discussions focused on housing and service access and programs to address those issues.
-The Town will enhance coordination with the Housing Authority, the HOME Consortium, the CoC, hospitals, and other relevant groups by encouraging them to apply for CDBG funding, providing technical assistance, and working closely as partners in the upcoming program year.
+In addition to public meetings, the Town consults with local public housing and health service providers on a regular basis.
+Outreach includes meetings, phone calls, and web-based outreach such as email correspondence, website posting, and social media.
+Facilitated discussions primarily focus on housing and access to services and programs to address these issues.
+The Town will increase coordination with the Housing Authority, the HOME Consortium, the CoC, hospitals, and other relevant groups by encouraging them to apply for CDBG funding, providing technical assistance, and working closely as partners in the upcoming program year.